-Scope of EN 1993-1-14
+Scope of prEN 1993-1-14

-This document gives principles and requirements for the use of numerical methods in the design of steel structures, more specifically for the ultimate limit state (including fatigue) and serviceability limit state verifications.
+(1) This document gives principles and requirements for the use of numerical methods in the design of steel structures, more specifically for the ultimate limit state (including fatigue) and serviceability limit state verifications.
 It also gives principles and requirements for the application of advanced finite element (FE) and similar modelling techniques for numerical simulation which also covers safety assessment.

-This document covers general methodologies such as the finite element method (FEM), finite strip method (FSM) or generalised beam theory (GBT) for modelling, analysis and design of steel structures made of the following members and joint configurations:
+(2) This document covers general methodologies such as the finite element method (FEM), finite strip method (FSM) or generalized beam theory (GBT) for modelling, analysis and design of steel structures made of the following members and joint configurations:

-hot-rolled profiles,
+a) hot-rolled profiles,

-cold-formed members and sheeting,
+b) cold-formed members and sheeting,

-welded plated profiles,
+c) welded plated profiles,

-stainless steel profiles,
+d) stainless steel profiles,

-plate assemblies,
+e) plate assemblies,

-shell structures,
+f) shell structures,

-welded and bolted joints.
+g) welded and bolted joints.

 In addition to the general design rules, specific additional rules can also be found in the relevant standard parts in EN 1993.